 You’re Looking For Beautiful Places in Germany?
 Keep Reading!

 If you find yourself looking into Germany vacation ideas and ask yourself “What is famous in Germany?” – you’re going to be in for a huge surprise!
 Germany is a country that is loaded with beautiful old towns, castles, cathedrals, and bustling cities.
 Just look at a map of Germany and you’ll find that the German countryside is full of amazing and unique places to visit like the northern seaside coast, thermal baths, dense forests, and even mountains!

 Since Lisa is German, we like to think we know a bit about travelling in Germany.
-From great hostels to hidden gems, there’s plenty to know before you travel.
+From great hostels to detailed Germany travel itineraries and hidden gems, there’s plenty to know before you travel.
 That said, we certainly aren’t experts.
 That’s why we’ve asked a number of travel bloggers to tell us about their favourite beautiful places in Germany.
 Of course, beauty is always subjective, but that’s what makes this article so interesting.
 So let’s check out these tips for some of the top places to visit in Germany as told by the bloggers who know them best!

 Please note: The bloggers originally wrote their contributions in German – Lisa later translated them into English.
 So while you might not get the most perfectly written article, you will get a ton of interesting and helpful insider-knowledge from local Germans!